damilolah/Introduction-to-Machine-Learning/chapter1.md

 Using some examples, we'll see the processes involved in doing "Machine Learning".

 This course is for people that want to dive right in and get their hands dirty.
-You should get the hang of this black box after this course.
+You should get the hang of this black box at the end of this course.

 According to Wikipedia, Arthur Samuel in 1959 defined Machine Learning as the subfield of computer science that gives computers the ability to learn without being explicitly programmed.